Nutritional cognitive neuroscience - nutrition and rehabilitation

 Non-saturated fats: Current advice is that it is healthier to try to swap saturated with unsaturated fats

 - Olive, corn, sunflower and rapeseed oils, and their spreads.

 - Some nuts, including peanuts, almonds and brazils.

 - Oily fish such as sardines, herring and salmon.

 Protein is essential for the body’s growth and good health and, intrinsically for brain injury, cell repair.

 - Cereals and products, such as bread.

 - Pulses (beans, lentils, chickpeas).

-Fibre: eating lots of this, research suggests, reduces risk of heart disease, stroke, bowel cancer and type-2 diabetes.
+Fibre: eating lots of this, research suggests, reduces the risk of heart disease, stroke, bowel cancer and type-2 diabetes.

 - Whole wheat/grain/meal cereals, oats, pasta and rice.